 "Sorry I couldn't be more helpful!"
 Strago replied, a relieved grin plastered on his face.

-Of course you are, liar, Shadow thought.
-Seeing his companions finally leaving, he turned to go as well.
+Liar.
+Takes one to know one.
+Seeing his companions finally leaving, Shadow turned to go as well.

 "Interceptor!" he snapped.
 A moment later the big dog was at his side, panting happily.
 The little girl ran down the stairs, despite a cry of dismay from Strago, and over to them.
 She wrapped her arms around Interceptor in a tight hug, then scratched him once more under the chin.